AbdoD97/abdod97.github.io/_posts/2019-08-08-text-and-typography.md

 <img src="https://github.com/AbdoD97/abdod97.github.io/blob/master/_posts/media/image20.png?raw=true" style="width:1.78125in;height:0.32292in" />

-For the second time, It it decrypting a resources and loading it them to memory the memory, But life is too short to trace both unpacking functions .so, We are going to replicated this code snippet into compiler and extract both files writing them to disk
+For the second time, It it decrypting a resources and loading it them to the memory, But life is too short to trace both unpacking functions .so, We are going to replicate this code snippet into VSCode and extract both files by writing them to disk after decryption

 <img src="https://github.com/AbdoD97/abdod97.github.io/blob/master/_posts/media/image21.png?raw=true" style="width:6.5in;height:2.51319in" />